stjudecloud/university/docs/visualization-community/library/MA-Volcano/index.md

 }
 ```

+!!!tip
+If you are using a path on the HPC, the file must exist in a directory in the /tp directory.
+For more details, see our [manage data](https://university.stjude.cloud/docs/visualization-community/data-manage/) section.
+!!!

 # Path to file EXAMPLE
 **Be sure to update lines 4, 7, 9, 12, 14 and 17**
 ```JS